muth/tcssh/Readme.md

 tcssh skips the DNS lookups in almost all cases, but when asked will perform the lookup in parallel.

-1) apt-get install rustc # or if that doesn't work then install rust by https://www.rust-lang.org/
+1) `apt-get install rustc` # or if that doesn't work then install rust by https://www.rust-lang.org/
-2) apt-get install libatk1.0-dev libcairo2-dev libgdk-pixbuf2.0-dev libglib2.0-dev libgtk-3-dev libpango1.0-dev libx11-dev
+2) `apt-get install libatk1.0-dev libcairo2-dev libgdk-pixbuf2.0-dev libglib2.0-dev libgtk-3-dev libpango1.0-dev libx11-dev`
-3) cargo build --release # prepare for 1.1G of intermediate files. (see Build Errors)
+3) `rustc --verison` # if your version is < 1.33 then either upgrade (hint: `rustup`) or `git checkout pre-2018`
-4) ./target/release/tcssh --opacity 1 127.0.0.1
+4) `cargo build --release` # prepare for 1.1G of intermediate files. (see Build Errors)
-# 1 = opaque, 0.5 = semi-transparent, 0 = transparent.
+5) `./target/release/tcssh --opacity 1 127.0.0.1` # 1 = opaque, 0.5 = semi-transparent, 0 = transparent.

-The config directory is ~/.tcssh/ but if that does not exist it will look for an existing ~/.clusterssh/ directory.
+The config directory is `~/.tcssh/` but if that does not exist it will look for an existing `~/.clusterssh/` directory.

     ./tcssh --dump-config # To see what can be configured ./tcssh --help # for all options